Retro Rocket OS

 Attaches a file system on a storage device to the visible set of directories and files you can see and work with.

-Think of mounting a filesystem like plugging in something to a power outlet.
+Think of mounting a file system like plugging in something to a power outlet.
 Once you have plugged it in and turned it on, it is available to use.
 This is basically how file systems work.

 • The first parameter is the directory, this can be any existing empty directory in the file system.
 For example /harddisk, /ramdisk, etc.